stef/libsphinx/README.md

 ## Python wrapper

-Pitchforked sphinx also comes with a python wrapper, so you can build whatever you fancy immediately in python.
+Pitchforked sphinx also comes with a python wrapper `sphinxlib`, so you can build whatever you fancy immediately in python.
 The interface exposed wraps the 3 sphinx functions from the library like this:

 ```
 def challenge(pwd)